-Child care licensing standards require each owner, operator, or applicant seeking licensure for a daycare center, group daycare facility, or a family daycare home to submit evidence that is satisfactory to the department that owners, operators, staff and all other individuals thirteen (13) years of age or older who have unsupervised direct contact with children or are regularly on the premises have successfully completed, and received a clearance for, a department criminal history and background check under the provisions of Sections 39-1105 and 39-1113, Idaho Code.
+Child care licensing standards require each owner, operator, and applicant seeking licensure for a daycare center, group daycare facility, or a family daycare home to submit evidence that is satisfactory to the department that owners, operators, staff, and all other individuals 13 years of age or older who have unsupervised direct contact with children or are regularly on the premises have successfully completed and received a clearance for a department criminal history and background check under the provisions of Sections 39-1105 and 39-1113, Idaho Code.

-The Criminal History Unit completes background checks for child care providers: https://chu.dhw.idaho.gov/
+The Background Check Unit completes background checks for child care providers.

 Facilities should develop a written policy describing the practices to be used to promote safe sleep for infants.
-The policy should explain that these practices aim to reduce the risk of SUIDs, including sudden infant death syndrome (SIDS), suffocation and other deaths that may occur when an infant is in a crib or asleep.
+The policy should explain that these practices aim to reduce the risk of sudden, unexpected infant deaths (SUIDs), including sudden infant death syndrome (SIDS), suffocation, and other deaths that may occur when an infant is in a crib or asleep.

-Safe sleep practices are required for the Idaho Child Care Program Licensing and recommended for other state and city licensure.
-Providers must place newborn infants to twelve (12) months in a safe sleep environment.
-Safe sleep practices include, alone, on their backs, and in a Consumer Product Safety Commission (CPSC) certified crib.
+Safe sleep practices are required for the Idaho Child Care Program licensing and recommended for other state and city licensure.
+Providers must place infants from newborn to 12 months in a safe sleep environment.
+Safe sleep practices mean that a baby is alone, on his or her back, and in a Consumer Product Safety Commission (CPSC) certified crib.
 Important information for providers to include in their sleep policies include the following:

 - Back to sleep for every sleep.
-To reduce the risks of SIDS, infants should be placed for sleep completely on the back for every sleep by every caregiver until one (1) year of age.
+To reduce the risks of SIDS, infants should be placed for sleep completely on the back for every sleep by every caregiver until 1 year of age.
 Side sleeping is not safe and not advised.

 - Consider offering a pacifier at nap time and bedtime.
 The pacifier should not have cords or attaching mechanisms that might be a strangulation risk.

 - Place babies on a firm sleep surface, covered by a fitted sheet that meets current safety standards.
-For more information about crib safety standards, visit the Consumer Product Safety Commissions’ Web site at http://www.cpsc.gov.
+For more information about crib safety standards, visit the Consumer Product Safety Commission's website.

-- Keep soft objects, loose bedding, bumper pads, or any objects that could increase the risk of suffocation or strangulation from the baby’s sleep area.
+- Keep soft objects, loose bedding, bumper pads, and any objects that could increase the risk of suffocation or strangulation from the baby’s sleep area.

 - Loose bedding, such as sheets and blankets, should not be used.
 Sleep clothing, such as sleepers, sleep sacks, and wearable blankets, are good alternatives to blankets.